Cyclist seriously injured after being struck by car in Weston

 As Mlujeak stopped to check on his friend’s condition, he has a message to drivers when cyclists are also on the roadways.

-Local 10 News contacted the sheriff's office to see what led up to the crash, if the driver was distracted and if she will be facing any charges.
+Local 10 News contacted the Broward Sheriff's Office to see what led up to the crash, if the driver was distracted and if she will be facing any charges.

 Copyright 2018 by WPLG Local10.com - All rights reserved.